Dillan-Vassa/MyBlog/_posts/2025-08-18-Aurora-Forecast-Blog.md

 #### 3. Formatting time:

-Finally, I formatted the string making it more readable, which included the date, time and the timezone as an abbreviation:
+Finally, I formatted the string making it more readable.
+This included the date, time and the timezone as an abbreviation:

 ```python
 return dt_local.strftime("%Y-%m-%d %H:%M:%S %Z")